 Every increase in global warming matters

-In a 2018 UN report, thousands of scientists and government reviewers agreed that limiting global temperature rise to no more than 1.5°C would help us avoid the worst climate impacts and maintain a livable climate.
-Yet the current path of carbon dioxide emissions could increase global temperatures by as much as 4.4°C by the end of the century.
+In a series of UN reports, thousands of scientists and government reviewers agreed that limiting global temperature rise to no more than 1.5°C would help us avoid the worst climate impacts and maintain a livable climate.
+Yet based on current national climate plans, global warming is projected to reach around 3.2°C by the end of the century.

 The emissions that cause climate change come from every part of the world and affect everyone, but some countries produce much more than others.
 The 100 least-emitting countries generate 3 per cent of total emissions.
 The 10 countries with the largest emissions contribute 68 per cent.
 Everyone must take climate action, but people and countries creating more of the problem have a greater responsibility to act first.